springernature/frontend-playbook/css/how-we-write-css.md

 Contains all **global** SASS functions e.g. em calculation, unit stripping.

 #### Mixins
-Contains all **global** SASS mixins, this includes mixin definitions used in the **pattern** and **utility** levels.
+Contains all **global** SASS mixins, this includes mixin definitions used in the **component** and **utility** levels.

 #### Base
 A Base rule is applied to an element using an element/type selector, a descendant selector, or a child selector, along with any pseudo-classes.
 Base styles are related to the basic styles of your product, like typography, reset and global elements like links.
 Use this level to include any (third-party) resets or normalization css.

 #### Components
 Components use classes to map to specific UI elements.
-They should exist as stand-alone UI components and **never** depend on other components.

-#### Patterns
-Patterns use classes to apply a reusable design pattern.
-This level should include any pattern that does not bind itself to a particular UI element.
-Styles written here can include both structural and cosmetic rules, and apply branding.
+They should be **reusable**, independent of context i.e. they should not exist only on a specific part of the DOM tree or require the use of certain element types.

+They should be **modular**, which means they should have a single focus, and contain everything neccessary to display that part of the UI.

+They should be **isolated**, meaning they do not directly modify or depend on another component.
+This is more important than code reuse across components as this _could_ increase dependencies and tight coupling.

 #### Utilities
-Utilities are high-specificity, very explicit classes that apply a single rule or a single piece of functionality.
+Utilities are high-specificity, very explicit immutable classes that apply a single rule or a single piece of functionality.
 They are used as overrides, helper classes, and to quickly build up simple page elements.

 Utilities can be used by applying the class to an element, or by including the mixin within the other levels.
 They should be able to apply to any element and not be bound to any particular markup, and also be independent of any cosmetic styling or branding.